tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * The blockchain is agnostic to the users, regardless of political or social status, or geographic location.

-* A wealthy banker or government leader use the protocol in the exact same way anyone else would.
+* A wealthy banker or government leader uses the protocol in the exact same way anyone else would.

 * Open blockchain networks are also governed in a neutral fashion, with many using the blockchain itself for voting on the next network upgrades.